 The initiative aims to extend to renewable energy a financial tool already used in the mortgage and credit-card industries.
 The securities could be sold to pension funds or other investors, who would receive a return funded by payments from users of electricity where solar panels or other equipment is installed.

-An early focus is the military, which is preparing to spend billions of dollars on electricity from solar, wind and other renewable sources during the next decade.
-The military services can enter into electricity-purchase agreements without new appropriations from Congress.
+An early focus is the military, which is preparing to spend billions of dollars on electricity from solar, wind, and other renewable sources during the next decade.
+The government is encouraging people to Get Solar Now rather than using fossil fuels for their energy supply.
+It’s hoped that when the military move to renewable energy sources, communities will follow too.

 Administration officials say they are approaching the prospect with caution, aware that mortgage-backed securities played a key role in the 2008 financial crisis and the ensuing recession.
 But officials view the financing structure as a possible avenue to lower the cost of buying renewable energy.